GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-1_rhino-interface.md

 ### Drafting Constraints

 So far, whenever you've clicked in the viewport to complete a command, Rhino has taken as its input precisely the place where you clicked: choose two points to create a line, and that's exacly where the line appears.
 But very often, when we're drafting or modeling, we want what we make to be **constrained** in various ways, to make our work more precise.
 We want lines to follow right angles, elements to line up with each other, edges to meet exactly without gaps or overlap.
-To acheive this Rhino has constraints which we can turn on or off as needed.
+To acheive this, Rhino has constraints which we can turn on or off as needed.
 These are at the bottom of the screen, near where the Gumball button was.

 To make new geometry **align to the X and Y axes**, hold `SHIFT` (for instance, between choosing the first and second points of a line).
 Or if you want to work this way most of the time, click the `Ortho` (for orthogonal) button, and use `SHIFT` to toggle the constraint off as needed.